romansmolin/btcbit-test/README.md

 - **Quality**: ESLint (v9), Prettier
 - **Git hooks**: Husky + lint‑staged (run tests and format/lint on commit)

+## Auth and storage

+- User information is stored in cookies.
+It is not stored in `sessionStorage` or `localStorage`.

 ## Project scripts

 - **`npm run dev`**: Start dev server (Turbopack)